Krutsch/router-dom/README.md

 >
 > - it helps to reduce the delay between your pages, to minimize browser HTTP requests and enhance your user's web experience.
 > - library agnostic.
-> - simple: define your routes, start to listen to route changes
+> - simple: define your routes, start to listen to route changes.
-> - base support
+> - base href support.
 > - support in all modern browsers.

 ## Demo